 Friday September 8, 2023 8:30am

-Present: Sarah Donoho, Lindsay McIntyre, Larry Garski, Julie Daly, Ed Condon, Amy Prestes, Gen Jones, Marie Mensah, Kelly Abood, Deja Vonende, Renee Sichlau, Carrie Ryan, Michele Taylor, Kendra Chiprich, Kimberly Hluuin, Megan Thomas, Amy Hansmann, Erin Llanes, Laura Britton
+Present: Sarah Donoho, Lindsay McIntyre, Larry Garski, Julie Daly, Ed Condon, Amy Prestes, Gen Jones, Marie Mensah, Kelly Abood, Deja Vonende, Renee Sichlau, Carrie Ryan, Michele Taylor, Kendra Chiprich, Kimberly Hlavin, Megan Thomas, Amy Hansmann, Erin Llanes, Laura Britton

 Meeting called to order at 8:33am.
-Gen Jones moved to approve the minutes from May 2023; they were seconded by Amy Prestes; meeting approved.
+Gen Jones moved to approve the minutes from May 2023; they were seconded by Amy Prestes; minutes approved.

 Treasurer Report – Carrie Ryan/Michele Taylor/Amy Hansmann

-Budget for the Year presented at this meeting.
+Budget for the year presented at this meeting.
 We do fundraisers to support the school and any gifts we have are to support the school.
 PTO makes an effort to include all kids so if they need help, we always offer free tickets.
-Nothing radically different then past years.
+Nothing radically different then past years and current budget deficit is around $1,000, which we expect to make up throughout the year.
 See attached 2023-2024 proposed budget.
 Reserve from last year $95,000.00.

 There will be a discussion of larger gifts at the end of the year.
-Amy Hansmon moved to approve budget and seconded by Amy Prestes.
+Amy Hansmann moved to approve budget and seconded by Amy Prestes.

+Principal Report – Larry Gartski

+Open House went well from his perspective.
+RMS 100th year anniversary this year and they plan on doing a handful of things with the students to get them excited about the school and history.
+Fun cabinet by the library with historical things from RMS going back to 1924.
+The monitors and software donated by the PTO (last year) are up and working.
+Still working out the software but they are up and managed by the front office.

+MAP testing coming up September 20 & 21st.
+Data is very important to the teachers to help them identify the needs of students and really informs instruction.

+Curriculum review coming up this year specifically for ELA.
+The school feels very confident about their program but will be looking into other programs to complete due diligence.
+They are always looking for the best that’s out there for our students.

+Comments about Open House last night and the comments about 82 minute class period and how nice it was to hear the benefit of 82 minute classrooms and what the teachers can accomplish in that amount of time.

+Julie Daly – Teacher representative for the PTO.
+Open house went well last night and off to a great start.
+8th graders get to go to Camp Duncan this year since they missed their Adventure Ed due to COVID.
+They are going next Friday.
+Possibility of making this a 5th and 8th grade experience (new tradition) to book end their Roosevelt experience.

 District Report - Dr. Condon